 Amy Boyes maintains a busy teaching schedule and her students are regularly featured in events throughout Ottawa such as the Kiwanis Music Festival, Kanata Music Club, ORMTA student events, and studio recitals.

-Amy Boyes holds Associate Diplomas (ARCT) in Piano Performance and Teaching from the Royal Conservatory of Music and a Licentiate Diploma from Trinity College (UK) in Piano Recital.
+She holds Associate Diplomas (ARCT) in Piano Performance and Teaching from the Royal Conservatory of Music and a Licentiate Diploma from Trinity College (UK) in Piano Recital.
 She studied at Brandon University with Alexander Tselyakov (B Mus) and at the University of Alberta with Janet Scott Hoyt (M Mus).

 While a graduate student at the University of Alberta, Amy was the principal instructor for the class "Fundamental Keyboard Skills" for two years.
 Amy's graduate research topics included identifying student personality types and learning styles.
 Amy presented the resulting paper "Strong Connections" to the Edmonton Branch of the Alberta Registered Music Teachers (ARMTA), the Ottawa Region Branch of the Ontario Registered Music Teachers (ORMTA), and at the Music Teachers' National Association (MTNA) Conference in New York City in 2012.
 The paper was published in February 2013 in the MTNA E-Journal.

-Amy is a member of the Royal Conservatory of Music's College of Examiners and is a Certified Teacher in Elementary/Intermediate/Advanced Piano, History and Harmony.
+A council member of the Canadian Music Festival Adjudicators' Association, Amy has adjudicated music festivals throughout Eastern Canada both online and in-person.
+She is also a member of the Royal Conservatory of Music's College of Examiners for both piano and history and is a Certified Teacher in Elementary/Intermediate/Advanced Piano, History and Harmony.